-AMD’s new raytrace renderer, running on a machine with four AMD FirePro W8100 GPUs.
+AMD’s new raytrace renderer, running on four AMD FirePro W8100 GPUs.
 An early build of the engine, which is intended to accelerate uptake of OpenCL 2.0 among developers, was shown at Siggraph 2014.

 AMD has been promoting OpenCL as an alternative to Nvidia’s CUDA for GPU-based rendering for some time, but support has been patchy: V-Ray RT currently supports it, but Octane Render does not, for example.

 The new engine would give AMD an equivalent to Nvidia’s iray: a showcase for what OpenCL-based renderers can do in production.

 May be open source, but few other details yet